Hundreds stormed an airport in Russia's Dagestan, looking for passengers from Israel

 The riot unfolded as the Israeli military intensified ground operations in Gaza, part of its so-called "second phase" of the war with the militant group Hamas.

-As the death toll from the conflict continued to rise, tens of thousands of people gathered in New York City, London, Madrid, Casablanca, Istanbul, Islamabad and other cities worldwide to take part in pro-Palestinian protests, calling for a cease-fire.
+As the death toll from the conflict continued to rise, tens of thousands of people gathered in New York City, London, Madrid, Casablanca, Istanbul, Islamabad and other cities over the weekend to take part in pro-Palestinian protests, calling for a cease-fire.

-Russian leaders, too, have called for a mediated end to the conflict, while carefully directing criticism towards both sides of the conflict.
-For the Kremlin, fighting in the Mideast could also distract from Russia's own war in Ukraine.
+Russian leaders, too, have called for a mediated end to the conflict, while tilting toward support of the Palestinians.
+For the Kremlin, fighting in the Middle East could also distract from Russia's own war in Ukraine.

 Israeli Prime Minister Benjamin Netanyahu's office said on Sunday that Israel "expects the Russian law enforcement authorities to protect the safety of all Israeli citizens and Jews, wherever they may be."

-Dagestan, an ethnically diverse, predominantly Muslim region, contains a small Jewish population.
+Dagestan is a predominantly Muslim republic in Russia's North Caucuses.
+Much of its Jewish population emigrated to Israel following the collapse of the Soviet Union, but family and business ties remain strong with the small Jewish community which remains.

-Messages from local government leaders repeatedly expressed support for the Palestinians while still calling for calm.
+Messages from Dagestani leaders repeatedly expressed support for the Palestinians while still calling for calm.

-"All Dagestanis empathize with the suffering of victims of the actions of unrighteous people and politicians and pray for peace in Palestine," said Sergey Melikov, head of the Dagestan Republic, in a post on Telegram.
-"But what happened at our airport is outrageous and should receive an appropriate assessment from law enforcement agencies."
+"Federal authorities and international organizations are making every effort to bring about a cease-fire against Gaza civilians," read a statement from the regional government posted to Telegram.
+"We urge residents of the republic not to succumb to the provocations of destructive groups and not to create panic in society."

+In a similar tone, the Kremlin on Monday blamed the riots on "outside interference," with spokesman Dmitry Peskov saying bad actors from the West had spread information to divide Russians, according to a report from the Associated Press.

 Ukrainian President Vladimir Zelenskyy pointed to the riots as another example of Russia's aggressive brand of nationalism.